moses-20/todo-app/README.md

 # TodoList App

-This project was built in JavaScript, HTML ans CSS for a tutorial guide for Pre-MEST participants, 2021
+This project was built in JavaScript, HTML and CSS for a tutorial guide for Pre-MEST participants, 2021